J Y Pillay Fellow

 Contact No.: +65 6601-3654

-Dr Naoi did her graduate work at Harvard University at the Department of History of Art and Architecture where she completed her PhD in 2014 and received her MA in 2009.
-Before starting her graduate programme, Dr Naoi worked as a Research Assistant at the Museum of Fine Arts, Boston.
+Assistant Professor Nozomi Naoi did her graduate work at Harvard University at the Department of History of Art and Architecture where she completed her PhD in 2014 and received her MA in 2009.
+Before starting her graduate programme, Asst Prof Naoi worked as a curatorial assistant at the Museum of Fine Arts, Boston.
 She received her undergraduate degree from Carleton College in Northfield, Minnesota.
-Dr Naoi grew up bi-culturally and bilingually in Tokyo, Japan through an international school system.
+Asst Prof Naoi grew up bi-culturally and bilingually in Tokyo, Japan through an international school system.

-Dr Naoi’s research interests include modern Japanese prints and visual culture, the development of new media technologies in modern and contemporary Asia as well as the evolving forms of female imagery in East Asian art and design.
+Asst Prof Naoi’s research interests include Japanese prints and visual culture, Japanese graphic design and department store posters, images of children in modern Japan, the development of new media technologies in modern and contemporary Asia as well as the evolving forms of female imagery in East Asian art and design.

-Dr Naoi has published on the development of Japanese posters, “The Modern Beauty in Taishō Media,” in The Women of Shin Hanga (Hood Museum of Art, Dartmouth College, 2013), which analyses the image of the female beauty in Japanese poster production and addresses issues of advertisement, department stores, consumer culture, and design.
-She is also involved in co-curating an exhibition focused on Takehisa Yumeji’s works at the Nihon no Hanga Museum in Amsterdam, The Netherlands.
+Asst Prof Naoi has published on the development of Japanese posters, “The Modern Beauty in Taishō Media,” in The Women of Shin Hanga (Hood Museum of Art, Dartmouth College, 2013), which analyses the image of the female beauty in Japanese poster production and addresses issues of advertisement, department stores, consumer culture, and design.

 “The Modern Beauty in Taishō Media.”
 In The Women of Shin Hanga: The Joseph and Judy Barker Collection of Early Twentieth-Century Japanese Prints, edited by Allen Hockley, 23-42.
 Hanover and London: University Press of New England, 2013.